Issues

 The open-problems list: how RunOlga captures what is in the way and works it to resolution.

 Issues (EOS: Issues List) are the open problems a leadership team needs to resolve.
-RunOlga keeps them in one list so nothing in the way of progress stays buried, and works each one to a clear outcome.
-Phase 1 captures and lists issues; the meeting-driven workflow that resolves them is on the roadmap.
+RunOlga keeps them in one list so nothing in the way of progress stays buried, and works each one to a clear outcome — captured as it arises, worked at the weekly pulse meeting, and closed with a resolution the team can look up later.

 What an Issue is